My own ActiveMQ Artemis Cheat Sheet

 Enjoy it !!!

-Symmetric Cluster and Replicated Journal
+Symmetric Cluster with Replicated Journal

-The topology based in:
+Topology based in:

 This diagram shows us this topology:

-Symmetric Cluster and Shared Journal
+Symmetric Cluster with Shared Journal

-The topology based in:
+Topology based in:

 This diagram shows us this topology:

-❯ $ARTEMIS_HOME/bin/artemis create /opt/brokers/master \
+$ARTEMIS_HOME/bin/artemis create /opt/brokers/live-replicated-broker-XX \

 --http-host $HOSTNAME \